wp-plugins/tinychat-roomspy/readme.txt

 == Installation ==

-This will automatically create the page and install the short code with link *domain name/roomspy*, If it does not then please read below.
+This will automatically create the page and install the short code with link domain name/roomspy, If it does not then please read below.

 Simply use shortcode [room_spy_page] in a page and publish.